 • About 30%: what you currently owe

-• Up to 15%: credit history length
+• Up to 15%: length of your credit history

-• Up to 10%: types of credit
+• Up to 10%: types of credit you have

 More about Delinquent Payments